evkx/evkx.github.io/content/models/zeekr/7x/7x_long_range_awd/_index.md

 [**Automatic Emergency Braking (AEB)**](../../../../technology/driverassistance/automaticemergencybraking/): Standard on the Zeekr 7X Long Range AWD, this system autonomously applies the brakes to prevent or reduce the severity of a collision if the driver does not react in time.

+[**Blind-spot Monitoring (BSM)**](../../../../technology/driverassistance/blindspotmonitoring/) : Optional on the Zeekr 7X Long Range AWD, this side assist system helps to detect traffic in blind spots.

 ### Driving Automation

 With the Pilot Assist  level 2 system, you get the following driving automation features.